 - 1/4 cup grated Parmesan cheese, plus extra for shaving

-- Pull the cooked chicken apart into bite-sized pieces and set aside.
+- Pull apart or cut the cooked chicken into bite-sized pieces and set aside.

-- In a large, heavy-bottomed pot, heat the oil and 1 tablespoon of the butter over medium heat, then add the onion or shallot.
-Sauté for 2 to 3 minutes, until the onion is translucent.
+- In a large, heavy-bottomed pot, heat the oil and 1 tablespoon of the butter over medium heat, then add the chopped shallot.
+Sauté for 2 to 3 minutes, until the shallot is translucent.

-- Next, add the rice and sauté for another minute or two, stirring frequently with a wooden spoon so that the rice doesn't have a chance to brown, until it gives off a nutty aroma and the grains are coated with the fat.
+- Add the rice and sauté for 1 to 2 minutes, stirring frequently with a wooden spoon so that the rice doesn't have a chance to brown, and cook until it gives off a nutty aroma and the grains are coated with the fat.

-- Add the wine and cook for another minute, stirring, until the liquid is absorbed.
+- Add the wine and cook for 1 more minute, stirring, until the liquid is absorbed.

-- Now begin by adding a ladleful of hot stock to the rice and stirring until it is absorbed.
-It's important to stir constantly, especially while the hot stock gets absorbed, so that the rice doesn't scorch, and add the next ladle as soon as the rice is almost dry.
+- Pour in a ladleful of hot stock and stir until it is absorbed.
+(It's important to stir constantly, especially while the hot stock gets absorbed so that the rice doesn't scorch.)
+Add the next ladle of stock as soon as the rice is almost dry.

-- Stir in the chicken, the remaining butter, and the Parmesan cheese, and season to taste with Kosher salt.
+- Stir in the remaining butter and the Parmesan cheese and season to taste with Kosher salt.
+Fold in the chicken.
 Serve in individual bowls and garnish with additional shaved Parmesan.